 - Complete the online admissions application here!

-- After submitting the application, submit your government issued photo ID and signature residency form to firstname.lastname@example.org.
+- After submitting the application, submit your government issued photo ID to snead.edu/id or firstname.lastname@example.org.

 Submit Your Final and Official High School Transcripts

-- Your final and official high school transcripts must be mailed officially from the high school or sent from a transcript sending service, such as Parchment.
+- Your final and official high school transcripts with the graduation date printed on it must be mailed officially from the high school or sent from a transcript sending service, such as Parchment.